 Robinhood is an investing app that offers free stock, options, ETF, and cryptocurrency trades.
 It’s an entry-level mobile trading option with no minimum balance and a fairly simple interface.
 Robinhood is appropriate for

 - People who want to trade in cryptocurrency

-- Investors looking for cheap margin accounts
+- Investors looking for reasonable margin accounts

 Robinhood allows you to trade from your desk or your phone.
 It’s simple to use but a little limited.
 Competitors offering free trades and a wider range of services include Charles Schwab and TD Ameritrade.

 Robinhood at a Glance